well and wonder

 Director, The Well Collected Guide

-Born and raised in, you guessed it, Kentucky, with a mother as an artist, I was taught and enjoyed the technical side of art from day one, but I was also encouraged to appreciate the art and beauty in what I could find in the world around me everyday.
-I practiced both skills throughout my childhood and into college at Washington and Lee University, where I did a brief stint creating art abroad in Italy, and ultimately graduating with a minor in Studio Art.
-No stranger to the strength of a female based business- I opened, owned, and operated two Pure Barre studios in Houston in my early years after college.
-While my adult interaction with art has been much more hands off, it has certainly still held a place in my heart.
-When I opened my first Pure Barre studio I had the architect draw the floor-plans to allow for a front hall gallery to display local artists' work- many of which were sold to Pure Barre clients over the years.
+I had the benefit of being raised by parents with an immense appreciation for the natural beauty and order of nature.
+And to add to it, my mother is an artist so I felt immersed in art and the art of noticing from day one.
+I practiced art and creativity throughout my childhood and well into college at Washington and Lee University, where I did a brief stint creating art abroad in Italy, and ultimately graduated with a minor in Studio Art.
+No stranger to the strength of a female based business - I opened, owned, and operated two Pure Barre studios in Houston in my early years after college.
+While my adult interaction with art has been much more hands off, it has certainly still held a place in my heart!
+When I opened my first Pure Barre studio I had the architect draw the floor-plans to allow for a front hall gallery to display local artists’ work - many of which were sold to Pure Barre clients over the years.
+Today I help Well + Wonder with interior design partnerships and business development through The Well Collected Guide, and love this small part I play in supporting our artists!

 About Photo